-A number of companies offer furnished apartments, generally for short periods of time.
-Some of them include Apartment Sweden AB, Design Apartments, Red Apple Apartments, Företagsbostäder and SGS Veckobostäder.
+A number of companies also offer furnished apartments, generally for short periods of time.
+Some of them include Apartment Sweden AB, Red Apple Apartments, Företagsbostäder, SGS Veckobostäder, Waterfront Cabins and WOW Apartments.

 If you have a company and are looking for accommodation for your employees, relocation companies may be able to help.
-Some of the region’s major relocation firms include Cito Moveo, Human Entrance, Key Relocation Center, Nordic Relocation Group and Alfa Quality Moving & Relocation.
+Some of the region’s major relocation firms include Cito Moveo, Key Relocation, Human Entrance, Nordic Relocation Group and Alfa Quality Moving & Relocation.

 For immediate accommodation options, such as hotels and hostels, visit the official tourist guides for Gothenburg and West Sweden.
 Another option is Airbnb, where you can rent a place or room from a local host.